redhat-performance/perfscale-utils/AWS-OCP-cleanup-scripts/README.md

 The scripts make use of boto3 a python SDK(software developement kit) for AWS.
 You can use the scripts to only identify clusters or identify+delete clusters.

 Prerequsites:
 install boto3 : python -m pip install boto3
-install awscli : python -m pip install awscli

 To enable boto3 to communicate with your AWS account you will first need to configure credentials by following any of the below methods:

-- use the [AWS CLI](http://aws.amazon.com/cli/) and run the `aws configure` command which will prompt you to enter the required credentials.

-- configure ~/.aws/credentials and ~/.aws/config files so that they look like this:
+- Configure ~/.aws/credentials and ~/.aws/config files so that they look like this:

    ~/.aws/config
 [default]
 region = us-east-1

    ~/.aws/credentials
 [default]
 aws_access_key_id = xyz
 aws_secret_access_key = abc123

-- using environment variables , export AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_DEFAULT_REGION vars with the right values.
+- Exporting the following environment variables with the right values:
+export AWS_ACCESS_KEY_ID=
+export AWS_SECRET_ACCESS_KEY=
+export AWS_DEFAULT_REGION=

 ## Identify clusters

 To identify clusters deployed in you AWS account in the specified region, you can use the `identify_cluster.py` script.
 The script takes in 2 command line arguments with the flags: -id to input your 12 digit AWS account id and -R to specify the region to search in.
 Note: the region specified here must match the region specified while configuring aws configs above.
 To search for a different region you first have to modify the aws region in the configs either by modifying ~/.aws/config or exporting AWS_DEFAULT_REGION env var again.

 If there are clusters which need to be ignored/which need not be cleaned you can add the cluster name to the whitelist.json file.
 An example_whitelist.json file is provided for reference.**The whitelist.json file needs to be created mandatorily, copy the example_whitelist.json and make a new file called whitelist.josn, it can be left unpopulated/unchanged if no clusters need to be whitelisted.** Please note the first 2 entries in the example_whitelist file are clusters used by the ocp perfscale team as long term infrastructure and should not be deleted.

+Run command: `cp example_whitelist.json whitelist.json`

 Once the script has run, a list of all the OCP clusters in your account in that region are displayed and a clusters.json file gets generated which can be used to generate cluster metadata as seen in the next script.